ANALYTICS SOLUTIONS2025-12-31

 2. Businesses also use CLV to measure the financial return on investment in acquiring and retaining customers.

-When a company invests in acquiring new customers and maintaining the relationship, it’s important to invest in the right business strategies.
+When a company invests in acquiring new customers and maintaining relationships, it's crucial to invest in the right business strategies.

-Metrics such as CLV play a big role in helping understand the “true value” of a customer so that the company can then correctly invest and allocate resources appropriately.
+Metrics such as CLV play a significant role in helping the company understand the "actual value "of a customer, so it can invest and allocate resources appropriately.

 3. CLV is used to help businesses determine how much they should invest in acquiring and retaining customers.